Transitions

 • As noted here, Boolean variables are all internally represented as float, so care around precision may be needed in comparisons

-• Timestamp tests on state machine
+• Check Mark Timestamp tests on state machine

 • Get Relevant Anim Time